 Adopt-a-Program provides organizations, groups and individuals an opportunity to serve their communities and neighborhoods through countywide litter collection and street beautification activities.
 These countywide programs allow the “You’re the solution to litter pollution” motto to spark awareness among DeKalb residents of all demographics.
 Any portion of the county's public right of way is eligible, including traffic islands, medians, county-owned properties and MARTA bus stops.
 Highly motivated, environmentally conscious individuals work tirelessly to ensure that the county sustains its reputation as one of the nation’s “Best nature-friendly places to live.”

 Orange trash bags, gloves, litter grabbers, safety vests, information on safety precautions and signs identifying participants at the “adopted” location are provided to all program volunteers.
-Program participants are required to return supplies after cleanup projects.
+Approved program participants will receive a program welcome packet, which will contain a welcome letter, program requirements, litter collection sticks, vests and other cleanup supplies, so the group can begin its cleanup efforts pending the official placement of the “adopted” sign.
+Cleanup project participants are required to return supplies within one week of their cleanup projects, unless they are Adopt-a-Program members.
 KDB litter collection teams will ensure the proper disposal of the contents of all orange trash bags upon completion of a cleanup project.

 This comprehensive program offers three “adoption” options:

-This program focuses on litter reduction and prevention.
+This program focuses on litter and illegal signage reduction and prevention along county roads.
 Participants are required to clean at least one mile of public right of way, four times per year.
 Participants can also “adopt” an entire residential subdivision, and will be required to clean multiple roads within this subdivision at least four times per year.

 This program focuses on litter reduction and prevention.
 Participants are required to clean a public right of way less than one mile long, four times per year.
 This program has a particular focus on areas with roundabouts and intersections.